revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-51. Explain who should use JUnit – a developer or a tester?
+51.Explain who should use JUnit – a developer or a tester?
 Why do you use JUnit to test your code?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)